 Calculating your credit

 You can include the cost of tuition, fees and any books or supplies you are required to purchase directly from the school if it's a condition of enrollment.
 Therefore, if your professor recommends that you purchase a textbook even though you can still enroll in the class without one, then you cannot include the cost of the textbook in the credit.
-As of 2017, the maximum credit you can claim is 20 percent of up to $10,000 in eligible costs or $2,000.
+The maximum credit you can claim is 20 percent of up to $10,000 in eligible costs or $2,000.

 Filling out Form 8863